cloudmesh/cloudmesh-cc/README.md

 local and remote compute resources including batch operating systems can be achieved.
-The job types supported include: local job on Linux, macOS, Windows 10, and Windows 11, jobs running in WSL on Windows computers, remote jobs using ssh, and a batch JObs using Slurm.
+The job types supported include: local job on Linux, macOS, Windows 10, and Windows 11, jobs running in WSL on Windows computers, remote jobs using ssh, and batch jobs using Slurm.